 STEP 6: Start building relationships with the press

-Make friends with the press, you need them on your team if you want to emerge into the market.
+Make friends with the press, since you need them on your team if you want to emerge into the market.
 You can start building relationships through social media, connecting with them locally, and using programs like Pressfarm to find the relevant journalists and media outlets for you.

 STEP 7: Pitching to media outlets

-Once you have developed a relationship with them, you can start pitching to them.
+Once you have developed a relationship with your media contacts, you can start pitching to them.
 However, do not do it in a way that seems pushy.
 Find a way to connect with them on their level first and then go from there.
 At the end of the day, they are getting so many messages daily about people that want media coverage, so find a way to stand out and they are more likely to read through your pitch.

-Provide a good hook for them to be attracted to by
+Provide a good hook for them to be attracted to by:

 - Providing a fresh perspective

 - Breaking new ground